roseengineering/blueshunt/README.md

 ### Helper scripts

 1. blescan.py - Run with sudo to scan for BLE devices.
 2. bleread.py - Run to read from your blueshunt device.
-Pass the mac address of the ESP32 you want to connect to as an argument on the command line.
+Pass the mac address of the ESP32 you want to connect to as the command line argument.